 Should I be there?

 Unless there’s a very good reason why you can’t attend, it’s always best to be present for the vetting.
 This gives you the chance to discuss the process with the vet and allows them to explain the significance of any findings.
-Any niggles or small issues that come up that could be hard to describe on paper – for example, a gait abnormality or minor skin issue – can be shown and discussed there and then.
+Any niggles or small issues that come up which could be hard to describe on paper – for example, a gait abnormality or minor skin issue – can be shown and discussed there and then.

 A vetting is a detailed clinical examination that assesses whether a horse has any pre-existing conditions that may affect his ability to carry out the activities he’s intended for.
 It’s broken down into five stages…